 Wildcats have history of strong performances at conference meet

-Alik Sarkisian was named Northwestern's head men's and women's diving coach prior to the 2006-07 season, and is in his seventh year at the helm of the diving corps.
+Alik Sarkisian was named Northwestern's head men's and women's diving coach prior to the 2006-07 season, and just completed his ninth year at the helm of the diving corps.
 Sarkisian joined the Wildcats after five years as the Director and Head Coach at the USA Diving Regional Training Center.

-In his first collegiate head coaching job, Sarkisian quickly is learning the recruiting ropes, as well.
-He brought in a pair of highly touted women's divers for the 2008-09 season, while also attracting talented transfer Kalister Harmon to the men's team.
-He then signed Felicitas Lenz to the women's team for the 2009-10 season; Lenz participated in the 2009 AT&T National Diving Championship in addition to racking up three top-10 finishes at the Speedo Junior National Diving Championship during the summer of 2009.
-NU's incoming class arriving in 2010-11 was comprised of three divers on each of the men's and the women's sides, its largest class of divers in recent memory.
+After finding success with his inherited student-athletes, Sarkisian quickly learned the recruiting ropes in his first collegiate job, as well.
+He signed Felicitas Lenz to the women's team for the 2009-10 season; Lenz participated in the 2009 AT&T National Diving Championship in addition to racking up three top-10 finishes at the Speedo Junior National Diving Championship during the summer of 2009.

 Sarkisian owns a wealth of head coaching experience.
 He began his coaching career as the USSR National Team coach from 1980-1990 before becoming the National Team coach in his native Armenia from 1991-93.